iTwin/itwinjs-core/docs/presentation/Setup/index.md

 # Setting Up iTwin.js Presentation Library

 Before the Presentation library can be used, it needs to be properly initialized.
-Because of the nature of [iTwin.js architecture](../../SoftwareArchitecture.md), an iTwin.js application always has a backend and may or may not have a frontend, which means the library needs to be initialized on the backend and on the frontend if it is used - just like the iTwin.js framework itself.
+Because of the nature of [iTwin.js architecture](../../SoftwareArchitecture.md), the library needs to be initialized on the backend and each frontend that is in use — just like the iTwin.js framework itself.

 ## Backend